Title: Communications Intern

 Are you looking to join a dynamic team that works together to promote and conserve the true spirit of the game of golf?
 The USGA Communications Intern will handle media relations and communications support for USGA championships both on-site and from the home office.
-Office duties include supervision of production of Player Guides for the U.S. Open, U.S. Women’s Open and U.S. Senior Open; assistance with the collection and posting of championship qualifying results to USGA Web sites; assistance with the development of the championship player biographical database, assistance with research, writing, fact checking, and proofing of content for USGA communications; and assistance with on-site posting of content on www.usga.org, other USGA Web sites and social media sites.
+Office duties include supervision of production of Player Guides for the U.S. Open, U.S. Women’s Open, U.S. Senior Open and U.S. Senior Women’s Open; assistance with media credentialing; assistance with the collection and posting of championship qualifying results to USGA Web sites; assistance with the development of the championship player biographical database, assistance with research, writing, fact checking, and proofing of content for USGA communications; and assistance with on-site posting of content on www.usga.org (particularly online media center), other USGA Web sites and social media sites.

-This USGA Internship will also feature a Professional Development focus where will have an opportunity to participate in Panel Discussions (Leadership & Former Interns), learn more about our broader organization by being exposed to "Day in the Life of" job overviews, complete and present a capstone project and engage in all-intern social events.
+This IMPACT Internship will also feature a Professional Development focus where will have an opportunity to participate in Panel Discussions (Leadership & Former Interns), learn more about our broader organization by being exposed to "Day in the Life of" job overviews, participating in community service and social activities, and the opportunity to complete and present a capstone project for senior leaders and management.

 What you can expect:

-- Communications duties at selected USGA Championships to include writing, distribution and posting of daily stories (game and sidebar); results distribution; and media assistance and service (to include player and officials interviews and broadcast television liaison among other duties).
+- Communications duties on-site at selected USGA Championships to include writing, distribution and posting of daily stories/capsules; results distribution; and media assistance and service (to include player and officials interviews and broadcast television liaison among other duties).

-- Support championship communications from home office, including story editing and research, Web site posting, and results distribution.
+- Support pre-championship and championship proper communications from home office, including story editing and research, Web site posting, and results distribution.

-- Support development of Player Guides for U.S. Open, U.S. Women’s Open and U.S. Senior Open, including collection of data from players via telephone, fax, and email; as well as preparation and formatting of online player biographical data for media and USGA Web site use.
+- Support development of Player Guides for U.S. Open, U.S. Women’s Open, U.S. Senior Open, and U.S. Senior Women’s Open including collection of data from players via telephone and email; as well as preparation and formatting of online player biographical data for media and USGA Web site use.

-- Handle proofreading, editing, writing, posting of content for USGA Web sites and press releases, with an emphasis on fact checking.
+- Handle proofreading, editing, writing, posting of content for USGA Web sites (online media center: http://mediacenter.usga.org/) and press releases, with an emphasis on fact checking.